 Mr Pocock's PhD analyses the role of affective and contextual constraints on place kicking performance in Rugby Union.
 Mr Barker’s PhD investigates how perceptual-cognitive skills such as anticipation and decision making are affected by situational stressors and how performers can be trained such that performance levels remain robust in these environments.

 The quality of Dr North's and Dr Roca's research was highlighted by their inclusion in the REF 2014 submission.
-Both Dr North and Dr Roca have established national and international research collaborations that have already resulted in research publications and are still ongoing.

 Research projects conducted by the Expert Performance and Skill Acquisition group have received media attention and been featured on the BBC website's iWonder series as well as Test Match Special and publicised on the BBC Sport Twitter feed to over 8 million followers.